gigorbust/chatgpt-agent-memory/logs/COMET_ASSISTANT_meztal_seo_hierarchy_optimization_2025-11-17.md

 ### Geographic Requirements:
 - ✅ BOTH "Guadalajara" (or "GDL") AND "Mexico City" required
 - ✅ "Overlapping business hours" language (NEVER "same time zone")
-- ❌ NO Houston (US-based, not nearshore)
+  - ❌ NO Houston when discussing nearshoring from Mexico (MezTal has a Houston office - that's okay to mention when relevant)
 ---

 ## 🔗 IMPORTANT LINKS